outdreamer/build-a-cure/docs/tasks/function_to_do.md

             (can capture info from input & output variables in the connection)

   - functionalize insight paths & integrate functions in optimized program with parameters to select function subset & structure for input problem
+    - give parallel insight path examples, for insight paths that add info that the other is less likely to retrieve

   - organize examples in indexes

   - make efficiency map